j-itters/j-itters.github.io/README.md

 URL: https://j-itters.github.io./

-This repository contains the starter code required to complete Lab 4.
-The lab is designed to help you learn how to perform spatial analysis and visualize outputs using the [Turf.js](https://turfjs.org/) and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) libraries.
+This repository contains the code for Lab 4.
+In this lab, I will perform spatial analysis and visualize outputs using the [Turf.js](https://turfjs.org/) and [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) libraries.

 ## Repository Contents